MicrosoftDocs/visualstudio-docs/docs/profiling/how-to-collect-cpu-counter-data.md

 ---
 # How to: Collect CPU counter data

 A CPU event counter is used to collect hardware-specific performance data.
-This topic shows you how to collect event counter data when you use the instrumentation profiling method.
+This article shows you how to collect event counter data when you use the instrumentation profiling method.

 Two types of CPU counter events occur: